PhilipVis/Verummeum/content/blog/2018/portable-package-formats.md

 +++
-title = "Snap, Flatpak and AppImage, package formats compared" date = "2018-10-14T22:27:00+02:00" tags = ["Snap", "Flatpak", "AppImage"] categories = ["guide"] banner = "img/blog/2018/package-formats/snap_logo_thumbnail.jpg"
+title = "Snap, Flatpak and AppImage, package formats compared" date = "2018-10-14T22:27:00+02:00" lastmod = "2018-10-31"
+tags = ["Snap", "Flatpak", "AppImage"] categories = ["guide"] banner = "img/blog/2018/package-formats/snap_logo_thumbnail.jpg"
-description= "In this article we compare the most popular independent package formats; Snap, Flatpak and AppImage."
+description= "In this article we compare the most popular independent package formats; Snap, Flatpak and AppImage." aliases = ["/blog/2018/10/14/portable-package-formats/",]
 +++

 In recent years, three different distribution independent package formats have gained a lot of popularity.
-There are already a few Linux distributions like [Endless OS](https://endlessos.com/home/) and [Fedora Silverblue](https://silverblue.fedoraproject.org/) that depend solely on distribution independent packages to run desktop applications.
+There are already a few Linux distributions like [Endless OS](https://verummeum.com/endless-os-review-2018/) and [Fedora Silverblue](https://silverblue.fedoraproject.org/) that depend solely on distribution independent packages to run desktop applications.
 Are these package formats ready to become main packages formats for Linux distributions?

 In this article we will take a look at the advantages and disadvantages of each package format individually, and of distribution independent package formats in general.